Antharithm/Local-Blockchain-Netowrk/README.md

 I loaded the testnet accounts with fake Ethereum which can be used for transactions and behave just like real Ethereum would on mainnet.
 This will give our team of developers the freedom to experiment and get used to the process of sending and receiving transactions.

 Tokens inherently have no value in a testnet environment, so we will provide pre-configured accounts and "nodes" for an easy setup.
-Below is the documentation for other developers on how to start using the pre-configured nodes and accounts that I built.
+Below is the documentation for other developers on how to start using the pre-configured nodes and accounts that I built for launching a private blockchain.

 ### Preliminary Steps - Installing dependencies and environment configuration:
 ---